 The inaugural Peter J. Jannetta Lectureship was held on April 4, 2018 with Daniel Resnick, MD, professor of neurosurgery at the University of Wisconsin and a 1998 graduate of the University of Pittsburgh residency program, serving as the honored guest.
 In 2019, Elad Levy, MD, L. Nelson Hopkins III Professor and Chair of the Department of Neurosurgery at the University of Buffalo Jacobs School of Medicine and Biomedical Sciences and a 2004 graduate of our residency program, was the special guest speaker.

-For 2020, Roberto C. Heros, MD, professor and co-chair of neurosurgery at the University of Miami, will serve as the Jannetta Lecturer on April 8.
+For 2020, Roberto C. Heros, MD, professor and co-chair of neurosurgery at the University of Miami, will serve as the Jannetta Lecturer.
+A date for the lecture will be announced when details are finalized.

 The annual Jannetta Lecture follows the highly successful Jannetta Symposium that was held in Pittsburgh in April of 2017.
 The day-long event featured over two-dozen lectures from international leaders in the field of neurosurgery and was attended by more than 120 neurosurgeons and residents.
 The event took a wide-ranging look at innovations taking place in the field of neurosurgery, as well as a celebration of the accomplishments of Dr.Jannetta.